-A journey through the evolution of the videogame inspired in the medieval period completes this study.
-The development from the first products, simple from our perspective in 2009, to the most recent, has perfected the contents presented to the player.
-The quality of the game as such has not been the subject of my study, as each person can be drawn by a different aspect, so the valuation I have sometimes included about one title or another (in one sense or another) has had more to do with the perspective of the medievalist, although the medievalist videoplayer.
+^{61.} According to declarations by Eric Brown, director of EA: "The PC is becoming the most widely used platform", with the support and open bid for and the production of videogames for computers.
+García, Enrique.
+"Pc se está convirtiendo en la plataforma más extendida".
+Meristation: Noticias.
+6th May included about one title or another (in one sense or another) has had more to do with the perspective of the medievalist, although the medievalist videoplayer.
 The value judgements that I have inserted at specific moments have had more to do with the defence of a criterion about what I consider interesting, or what can be interesting, than with what the player finds on using a videogame about the Middle Ages, because in the end they will extract an image and a series of concepts.
 With the premise that a game has to be attractive and entertaining, the quality of the medieval content must be balanced by the leisure aspect, which will help to favour the value of the product and the results the players obtain from using it.
 In the same way as this imaginarium of the medieval and the number of stereotypes can be a good starting point for a deeper knowledge of this historical period,62 the videogame is becoming a leading element for this, much better even than the cinematographic resource.